 If you’re suffering from the signs you need a knee replacement, it’s best to seek advice from your doctor.
 There are alternatives to knee replacement that your doctor may recommend.
 However, if left untreated, you run the risk of developing the following problems:

-Can you wait too long to have a knee replacement?
+What happens if you wait too long for a knee replacement?

 Put simply, the longer you wait for surgery, the greater the risk of developing complications.
 Waiting too long for surgery can put you at risk of the following issues: